-Join Tim Grey for an in-depth discussion in this video Enhancing detail with high pass, part of Photoshop Artist in Action: Tim Grey's Photo Optimization Techniques.
+Join Tim Grey for an in-depth discussion in this video Enhancing detail with high pass, part of Photoshop: Photo Optimization Techniques.

 I've applied some adjustments to try to enhance the overall sort of dreary grungy look for this photo that I'd like to achieve in the final result, but I think I need a little bit more drama, a little bit more of an effect here.
 And so I want to apply essentially something of sharpening effect, it's really a local contrast enhancement, but it's very similar to a sharpening effect that's applied over a broader area.
 When we sharpen an image, we're essentially enhancing contrast among very fine edges.
 In other words, where there's a difference in pixel values we're adding contrast but just in a very small area.
 When we apply a local contrast enhancement, we're essentially doing the same thing Just over a larger area.